Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles: Modern reception

 The film has been characterized as an exemplar of the slow cinema genre, in which time is foregrounded and narrative action is downplayed.
 Critic Richard Brody called it a "tour de force of cinematic modernism [that] puts time onscreen as it was never seen before".
 Critic Jessica Winter wrote that "the film's strength derives in significant part from its austerity, patience, and extreme discipline", calling attention to its use of fixed shots, long takes, and absence of closeups or reaction shots.
 Winter asserted that "as the minutes and hours pass, Akerman rewards the viewer's attention by recalibrating it".
 In a 2009 essay, Ivone Marguilies observed that the film was "fully in tune" with the European women's movement of the time, and that feminist critics welcomed its "rigorous alignment of sexual/gender politics with a formal economy—showing cooking and hiding sex—... as an impressive alternative to well-intentioned but conventional political documentaries and features".

 Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles has garnered a cult following and praise from the film community.
 Filmmakers Todd Haynes, Gus Van Sant, and Céline Sciamma have drawn explicit influence from the film; Van Sant named it an inspiration for his own similar films Gerry (2002) and Elephant (2003).
 The film has also been subject to spoofs and parodic versions.
 With the release of the DVD edition by The Criterion Collection in 2009, the company held a contest that invited fans to create cooking videos inspired by the film, and to post them on YouTube.

 Accolades

 The film was named the 19th greatest film of the 20th century in a critics' poll conducted by The Village Voice in 2000.
-Rated 35th in the 2012 Sight & Sound "Greatest Films of All Time" critics' poll, and not rated in the top 100 of the 2012 directors' list, in 2022, the film was given the distinction of being voted as Sight & Sound's "greatest film of all time".
+It was rated 35th in the 2012 Sight & Sound "Greatest Films of All Time" critics' poll, and not rated in the top 100 of the 2012 directors' list.
+In 2022, the film was given the distinction of being voted as Sight & Sound's "greatest film of all time".
 The film ranked number 1 on the critics' poll, and tied for 4th place in the directors' poll.
 It is the fourth film to top the critics' poll after Bicycle Thieves, Citizen Kane, and Vertigo, and the first directed by a woman to do so.